blackducksoftware/perceptor-oc-imagefacade/README.md

+# TL;DR

+Check out the tutorial here https://github.com/blackducksoftware/perceptor-oc-imagefacade/blob/master/README_PRESENTATION.md if your in a hurry to dive in.

 # A Dockerless Image Facade for OpsSight Connector.

 This is an example of an image facade plugin to the OpsSight Connector product from Blackduck.